-The Group has financial instruments held in Rouble, New Israeli Shekels ("NIS") and Hungarian Forint ("HUF") and main revenues in Rouble.
+The Group has financial instruments held in Ruble, New Israeli Shekels ("NIS") and Hungarian Forint ("HUF") and main revenues in Ruble.
 The Group is exposed to changes in the value of those financial instruments due to changes in foreign currencies exchange rates.
-The Group's policy is not to enter into any exchange rate hedging transactions.
+The Group's policy is not to enter into any exchange rate hedging transactions Group.

-For the accelerated devaluation of the Rouble compared to the US Dollar, see also Note 1b.
-The Group has financial instruments stated in Rouble at the amount of US\$9m, and financial instrument stated in ILS at the amount of US\$206m.
+For the accelerated devaluation of the Rubble in compare to US dollars, see also Note 1b.
+The Group has financial instruments stated in Rubble at the amount of 9 million US dollar, and financial instrument stated in ILS at the amount of 206 million US dollar.